Live Resin vs Distillate: Which One is Better?

 Live resin’s high terpene content creates a unique texture, ranging from a sugary consistency to a budder-like glassiness.
 It’s commonly enjoyed through vape pens, dab rigs, joints, or bowls.
 Distillate’s versatility stems from its odorless and colorless nature.
 In addition to the methods used for live resin, it’s also well-suited for infusing beverages, edibles, and topical products.

-Here’s a breakdown of popular methods for consuming live resin and distillate:
+Here’s a breakdown of popular methods for consuming distillate vs live resin:

 #1 Dabbing

-Using a dab rig, a dab spoon (preferably spoon-shaped for live resin) is used to collect the concentrate.
-The nail is then heated to 315-400°F to vaporize the concentrate, which is inhaled through the rig’s mouthpiece.
+If you are someone who loves cannabis and wants a more potent hit, then dabbing is your thing.
+A dab rig is used to dab, and a dab spoon (ideally spoon-shaped for live resin) is used to gather the concentrate.
+The nail is then heated to a temperature range from 315–400°F, allowing the concentrate to vaporize and gets inhaled through the rig’s mouthpiece.

 #2 Vaping